 Students intending to major or minor in music must demonstrate musical potential by successfully completing an entrance audition before the music faculty.
 Entrance auditions are held during Freshman Orientation (or arranged by permission from the music faculty).
-Requirements for the audition are as follows: Perform three pieces that demonstrate your musical ability in your selected primary instrument (either voice or piano), one piece must be memorized.
-Contrasting styles of music are preferred, but not necessary.
-Be prepared to sight-read.
+During the audition, students must perform three pieces that demonstrate their musical ability in their selected primary instrument (either voice or piano).
+One piece must be memorized.
+Contrasting styles of music are preferred but are not necessary.
+The student should be prepared to sight-read.